TrustworthyComputing/csaw_esc_2023/Challenge_Description.md

 For the qualification phase, teams should submit a **short report** that outlines approaches, techniques, and mitigations (not only one approach/technique) to attack CPSs with SCAs.
 The best approaches will include a discussion of existing techniques, a clear outline of attack methodologies, and a discussion of how the methodologies can be mitigated.

+Qualification phase reports will be evaluated by a team of experts, and will take into account the **correctness** and **creativity** of reported techniques, as well as the completeness and quality of the compiled report.

+### Final Phase

 **Details on the final-phase challenges will be provided after the qualification phase ends.
 The qualification report should be a brief survey of existing attacks and/or mitigations on SCAs on CPS.**

-Qualification phase reports will be evaluated by a team of experts, and will take into account the **correctness** and **creativity** of reported techniques, as well as the completeness and quality of the compiled report.

 ## Final Phase Evaluation and Grading Policies